pulumi/pulumi-hugo/themes/default/content/blog/converting-bicep-to-pulumi/index.md

 {{% /choosable %}}
 {{< /chooser >}}

+Notice how the in the original Bicep code, we reference the location of the _implicit_ resource group via `resourceGroup().location`.
+When the converter generates code for the target language, it replaces this _implicit_ resource group with an explicit one by parameterizing the program by a resource group name and using that resource group when deploying the resources.

 ## Early days for the converter

 Currently the converter supports most of the features of Bicep such as parameters, variables, modules, resources, outputs and a number of built-in functions.
 That said, the converter plugin is still in its early days and it's not yet tested against many real-world Bicep programs.
 I am actively working on improving it and making it support most of the Bicep language features.
 The source code is available on this [GitHub repository](https://github.com/Zaid-Ajaj/pulumi-converter-bicep).
 If you find any issues or have any feedback, please open an issue on the repository.